versatile-data-kit-demo/backup/backup/local_instructions.md

-If there's an issue with mybinder the whole Workshop can be executed locally on linux or mac
+If there's an issue with mybinder the whole Workshop can be executed locally on linux or mac.
+For each workshop excersice:

 Open a terminal